pawel-rozwoda/shallow-water/README.md

 rsh_old = np.zeros(nx)
 ```

-### Now transform these variables into form which is understood by solver (explained below)
+### Now transform these variables into form which is understood by MPyDATA solver
 ```python
 from MPyDATA import ScalarField, VectorField, PeriodicBoundaryCondition from MPyDATA.options import Options